113ll3/Ibmclouddocscli/index.md

 ## Step 3.
 Configure your environment
 {: #step3-configure-idt-env}

 1. Log in to {{site.data.keyword.cloud_notm}} with your IBMid.
 If you have multiple accounts, you are prompted to select which account to use.
-If you do not specify a region with the `-r` flag, you must also choose a region.
+If you do not specify a region with the `-r` flag, you must also select a region.
   ```
   ibmcloud login
   ```